 So what ingredients and nutrients should you focus on?

-During a surgery, a lot happens inside your body.
-Tissue is torn, inflammation is rampant, free-radicals are released everywhere - it’s a bit of a war zone.
-So first, you are going to want to boost food intake high in anti-oxidants such as leeks, onions, garlic for allium sulphur compounds; Flavanoids found in teas and citrus fruits (see our “Surgery Prep and Recovery Nutrition: Grapefruit need to knows” post before consumption), Lycopene found in tomatoes, Selenium from seafood and red meats, and of course Vitamin C.
+During surgery, a lot happens inside your body.
+The tissue is torn, inflammation is rampant, free-radicals are released everywhere - it’s a bit of a war zone.
+So first, you are going to want to boost food intake high in anti-oxidants such as leeks, onions, garlic for allium sulfur compounds; Flavonoids found in teas and citrus fruits (see our “Surgery Prep and Recovery Nutrition: Grapefruit need to knows” post before consumption), Lycopene found in tomatoes, Selenium from seafood and red meats, and of course Vitamin C.

 Vitamin C is critical for collagen growth and is one of the most important nutrients to be stocked up on prior to surgery.
 In addition, it is highly recommended that you begin consuming healthy and live probiotics prior to and immediately after surgery.
 This is incredibly important as it can lead to the reduction of infections and complications such as C. diff..
 Interesting fact, in the UK almost every patient is provided probiotics for surgical interventions and the results have been promising.

-It can be quite daunting trying to get your diet in nutritional alignment for healing and is particularly difficult during surgeries because the injury itself naturally increases the amount of nutrients required to heal properly.
-Even a healthy diet and person at baseline, can rapidly become deficient during times of injury, stress, and surgical intervention.
+It can be quite daunting trying to get your diet in nutritional alignment for healing and is particularly difficult during surgeries because the injury itself naturally increases the number of nutrients required to heal properly.
+Even a healthy diet and person at baseline can rapidly become deficient during times of injury, stress, and surgical intervention.

 When diet is lacking, supplementation (i.e vitamins, amino acids, anti-oxidants, metals, probiotics, etc.) can be used to fill in the gaps.
 If you are in a hurry or the surgery is right around the corner; check out the HealFast Surgery and Injury Recovery Program, it is anesthesiologist and physician formulated to be safe during the operative period and also has everything you need all in one formula, including probiotics!